BARANGAY DALAYAP HISTORY

 It is approximately 6.6 kilometers away from city proper.
 It has a total land area of 346.18 hectares.
 204.1 hectares correspond to an agricultural area and 142.08 hectares designate to residential area.
 It also divided into 7 Blocks namely: Block 1, Block 2, and Block 3 to Block 7.

-Barangay Dalayap classified as Rural Barangay, it has a total population of two thousand eight hundred twenty nine (2,829) as of 2005, and a household population of five hundred forty (540).
+Barangay Dalayap classified as Rural Barangay, it has a total population of three thousand nine hundred twelve (3,912) as of 2020, and a household population of nine hundred thirtynine (939).

 Barangay Dalayap is also an agricultural barangay.
 Farming is their major source of livelihood.
 Approximately 80% of the total populace here were farmers.
 They cultivate palay, vegetables, corn and so on.
 Other residents were employee, laborers, construction workers, tricycle drivers, OFW’s and so on.
 Some of the residents situated here have their own sari sari store that serves them as a source for their daily needs.